helmless/helmless/docs/docs/cloudrun/quickstart.md

     ---

-    Learn how to deploy your container to Google Cloud Run using Github Actions.
+    Learn how to deploy your Helmless chart using Github Actions.

     [:octicons-arrow-right-24: Learn More](./ci-cd.md)

--   :material-file-document-outline:{ .lg .middle } __Configuration Options__
+-   :material-file-document-outline:{ .lg .middle } __Cloud Run Schemas__

     ---

-    Explore the full configuration options for Google Cloud Run Services and Jobs.
+    See the full schema for the Google Cloud Run Service and Job.

     [:octicons-arrow-right-24: View Schema](../schemas/index.md)